 Kumquat Trees and Tet in Hoi An

-Around town there are wall to wall flowers, fruits and everyone is going crazy with the shopping.
-Shops and restaurants will close down for several days over Tet so we’re stocking up on noodles at the market.
+Tet makes Hoi An even more beautiful than usual.
+Around town there are wall to wall flowers, fruits, and everyone is going crazy with their shopping.
+Shops and restaurants will close down for several days over the Tet period so we’re stocking up on noodles at the market.
 More to come on Tet and Living in Hoi An soon!
-Back to our Vietnam travel guide here.
+Back to our Vietnam travel guide or Vietnam with Kids, here.